Common SSL Issues and How to Resolve Them

 The Problem:

-Your website’s SSL certificate has expired, causing browsers to display a security warning to visitors.
+Your SSL certificate has expired, and visitors are greeted with a security warning when they try to access your site.

 - Failure to renew the SSL certificate before its expiration date.